GregorR/style/STYLE.md

 9. **~~Don't use contractions.~~** Use contractions anywhere where you would use contractions in formal speech, so long as it doesn't create ambiguity.
-   People have the opinion that eschewing contractions makes language more formal, but its actual effect is to make the author look like they don't understand how to use English properly.
+   Eschewing contractions makes writing stilted.
+Some people have the misbegotten opinion that more stilted writing is more formal; the reality is that stilted writing is poor writing, in any context.
+It makes the author look like they don't have a strong grasp of English.
 Contractions are more natural, and natural writing comes across as confident, not casual.
    Moreover, contractions often convey a subtly different connotation than their uncontracted form, so banning contractions restricts expressiveness to no gain.

+   Besides, how many prescriptions not to use contractions tell you not to use the word “none”?
+Not one of them.
+It's atavist drivel.

 Some general guidelines (not rules!) for academic writing in Computer Science, with some bias towards programming languages since that is my field: